Malawah

-Malawah (Malawax 𐒐𐒖𐒄𐒝𐒄), also known as Malawax (ملوح), is a sweet pancake that originated from Somalia.
-It is a type of pancake eaten regularly in Somalia, Djibouti, parts of Ethiopia and Kenya.
+Malawah (Malawax 𐒐𐒖𐒄𐒝𐒄), also known as Malawax (ملوح), is a sweet pancake.
+It has origins from Somalia and is eaten regularly in Somalia, Djibouti, The Ogaden region of Ethiopia Kenya, And Minnesota due to the Somali diaspora.
+It is also eaten in Yemen where it is possibly related to Malawach, although the latter is a flatbread.

 Overview

 Malawah is a plate-sized sweet pancake that is eaten for breakfast or as a snack anytime during the day.
 It is similar to a sweet crepe and is flavored with cardamom.

+Preparation

+Malawah is prepared from a batter consisting of flour, milk, eggs, sugar, and sometimes honey and spices such as cardamom and cinnamon, with a pinch of salt.
+The ingredients are mixed until smooth to form a pourable batter.
+The batter is then cooked on a lightly greased frying pan with butter or oil until golden brown on both sides.
+It is typically served with honey or sugar as a topping, and accompanied by tea.